VH1 Top 20 Video Countdown

-The 20 (previously known as the VH1 Top 20 Video Countdown) is a weekly music video countdown television show that aired on the VH1 cable television network in the United States.
-The long-running show was first introduced in 1995 as VH1 Top 10 Countdown, part of VH1's "Music First" re-branding effort.
+The 20 (formerly known as the VH1 Top 20 Video Countdown) is a weekly music video countdown television show that aired on the VH1 cable television network in the United States.
+The long-running show was first introduced in 1994 as VH1 Top 10 Countdown, part of VH1's "Music First" re-branding effort.
 Over the years, a variety of hosts counted down the top 10 or 20 music videos of the week.
 The order of countdown was initially decided by a mix of record sales, radio airplay, video spins, message board posts, and conventional mail.
-The last episode aired unexpectedly without any ceremony on November 28, 2015, along with the last number one on the show belongs to Hotline Bling by the Canadian rapper Drake.
+The final episode aired unexpectedly without fanfare on November 28, 2015.

 History

-As part of VH-1's rebranding as "VH1: Music First" in 1995, the channel launched a new show, the VH1 Top 10 Countdown, that counted down the top 10 music videos played on the channel each week.
+As part of VH-1's rebranding as "VH1: Music First" in 1994, the channel launched a new show, the VH1 Top 10 Countdown, that counted down the top 10 music videos played on the channel each week.
 A combination of record sales, radio airplay, video spins, message board posts, and conventional mail decided the order of the countdown.
 A rotating cast of VJs picked up hosting duties for the show over the years.
-The show expanded from 10 to 20 music videos, becoming VH1 Top 20 Video Countdown, in January 2001.
+The show expanded from 10 to 20 music videos, becoming VH1 Top 20 Video Countdown, on April 13, 2001.

-Each week, the show broadcasts from another location around New York City, often at the Virgin Records store in Union Square.
+Each week, the show was broadcast from another location around New York, often at the Virgin Records store in Union Square.
 Following a decline in the show's relevance, popular Survivor contestant Jenna Lewis was hired to host the show in 2001.
 After her departure from the show, from 2002 to 2006, the show was usually hosted by either Rachel Perry, Bradford How, or Aamer Haleem, but occasionally another VJ would fill in.
+At this point, the show's first airing would premiere on Saturdays at 3:00 AM Eastern, then later at 9:00 AM Eastern, followed by additional airings on Sunday Mornings at 8:00 AM Eastern, and Tuesday mornings at 9:00 AM Eastern.
+On July 22, 2005, VH1 moved the show's first airing of the week to Friday evenings at 6:00 PM Eastern, followed by additional airings on Saturday and Sunday mornings.

-The show became known as the VSPOT Top 20 Video Countdown on April 7, 2006, at which time it received a new on-air look, a new studio at the MTV headquarters in Times Square (where TRL located at), and a new host, Matt Pinfield, the venerable VJ from MTV and MTV2 in the 1990s and former host of MTV's 120 Minutes.
-In a fundamental change from the show's older format of compiling the top 20 videos of the week, Online votes determined the entire order of the countdown.
+The show became known as the VSPOT Top 20 Video Countdown on April 7, 2006, and had received a new on-air look, a new studio at the MTV headquarters in Times Square (where TRL located at), and a new host, Matt Pinfield, the venerable VJ from both MTV and MTV2 in the 1990s and former host of MTV's 120 Minutes.
+In a fundamental change from the show's older format of compiling the top 20 videos of the week, online votes resolved the entire order of the countdown.
 Fan participation was introduced via VSPOT, VH1's online music video outlet.
-Also as part of the change, VH1 temporarily moved the show's first airing of the week to Friday evenings instead of Saturday mornings.
 On the week of July 15, 2006, the show stopped airing on Friday evenings.